Hazard Mitigation Plan

 CUR34Send targeted outreach on flood risk, preparedness, insurance and mitigation options to repetitive loss property ownersCoastal Hazards, Flood, Hurricane & Tropical Storm1.1HighPlanningGeneral Fund1 yearAll repetitive loss properties received a copy of our outreach brochure which addresses these concerns.

-CUR35Send targeted outreach on flood risk, preparedness, insurance, and mitigation options to pre-FIRM property ownersCoastal Hazards, Flood, Hurricane & Tropical Storm1.1HighPlanningGeneral Fund1 yearThe Currituck County GIS department is working with the tax department to compile a list of pre-FIRM structures.
-The size of the list and budgetary constraints will dictate the nature of the outreach.
+CUR35Send targeted outreach on flood risk, preparedness, insurance, and mitigation options to pre-FIRM property ownersCoastal Hazards, Flood, Hurricane & Tropical Storm1.1HighPlanningGeneral Fund1 yearThe County is hoping to develop a new letter to be sent to all pre-FIRM property owners in the near future.
+Working to get more outreach funding included in the budget.